syncfusion-content/fileformat-docs/File-Formats/XlsIO/NuGet-Packages-Required.md

 </table>

 N> 1.
 The "Syncfusion.ExcelChartToImageConverter.Wpf.nupkg" NuGet package is only supported from 4.0 .NET Framework onwards.
 N> 2.
-The "Syncfusion.Xamarin.XlsIORenderer.nupkg" or "Syncfusion.XlsIORenderer.Net.Core.nupkg" Nuget packages supports chart to image conversion only from .NET Standard 2.0 onwards.
+The "Syncfusion.Xamarin.XlsIORenderer.nupkg" or "Syncfusion.XlsIORenderer.Net.Core.nupkg" NuGet packages supports chart to image conversion only from .NET Standard 2.0 onwards.

 ## NuGet Package Installation and Uninstallation